iter8-tools/docs/docs/tutorials/abn/abn.md

 EOF
 ```

 In this definition, each version of the application is composed of a `Service` and a `Deployment`.
 In the primary version, both are named `backend`.
 In any candidate version they are named `backend-candidate-1`.
 Iter8 uses this definition to identify when any of the versions of the application are available.
-It can then respond appropriate to `Lookup()` requests.
+It can then respond appropriately to `Lookup()` requests.

 ## Generate load

 In separate shells, port-forward requests to the frontend component and generate load for multiple users.
-A [script](https://raw.githubusercontent.com/iter8-tools/docs/main/samples/abn-sample/generate_load.sh) is provided to do this.
-To use it:
+A [script](https://raw.githubusercontent.com/iter8-tools/docs/main/samples/abn-sample/generate_load.sh) is provided for the latter.
     ```shell
     kubectl port-forward service/frontend 8090:8090
     ```